nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-There are three main view modes, display of all items, display of all recipes, and viewing of detailed item.
+There are three main view modes, which are: display of all items, display of all recipes, and viewing of detailed item.
 The list item and list recipe features facilitates the switch between viewing the item list and recipe list.

 In `InventoryMainWindow`, whenever a command is executed, the `InventoryListPanel` is refreshed, to be filled with the relevant inventory list.
 This list is retrieved by `getInventoryList` in `LogicManager`, based on the current view mode.

-For list item, list recipe and view details commands, the relevant display mode is stored in the `CommandResult`.
+For the list item, list recipe and view details commands, the relevant display mode is stored in the `CommandResult`.
-Upon execution, the display mode is passed on from the `CommandResult` to the  `InventoryMainWindow`, which will store the current display mode, and pass on to the `InventoryListPanel` and `LogicManager` to retrieve the relevant list.
+Upon execution, the display mode is passed on from the `CommandResult` to the  `InventoryMainWindow`, which will store the current display mode, and pass on to the `InventoryListPanel` and `LogicManager` to refresh and retrieve the relevant list.

-For all other commands, they return a `CommandResult` with `UNCHANGED` as the inventory type.
+For all other commands, they will return a `CommandResult` with `UNCHANGED` as the inventory type.
 This indicates that the view mode should not be changed.
 The same type of inventory list (updated accordingly) will be retrieved and displayed.
+If the user was previously on detailed item view, the item list will be displayed instead.

 The following sequence diagram shows how the list items operation works:
 ![ListItemSequenceDiagram](images/commandseqdiagrams/ListItemSequenceDiagram.png)